 To keep your plant smaller, keep it in a smaller pot to restrict its growth.
 If you want to see what heights it can reach, put it outside regularly in summer.

-The Rubber Fig’s watering needs vary depending on the season.
+The watering needs of a Rubber Plant varies depending on the season.
 During summer – the growing season – the plant should be kept moist.
 Water often and wipe the leaves with a damp cloth or mist them.

 During winter – the dormant season – you may only need to water your plant once or twice a month.
 However, if you keep your house well-heated in winter you may need to mist the leaves and water more often.